 We use a scale drawing of the master plate to plan out where all the components are going to be positioned.

-Camille shows Robert how to machine a part of the vertical mill.
+Camille shows Camille how to machine a part of the vertical mill.